serkankocabas/serkankocabas.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-​​I am a ​Ph.D.
-Candidate in Economics at Universidad Carlos III de Madrid.
+I am a Ph.D.
+Candidate in Economics at Universidad Carlos III de Madrid, specializing in macroeconomics.

-I am a macroeconomist working on Fiscal and Monetary policies, International Macro and Quantitative Macro, currently focusing on climate change and firm heterogeneity.
+My research focuses on Fiscal and Monetary policies, International Macro, and Quantitative Macro, with a current emphasis on climate change and firm heterogeneity.

 {style="text-align: justify;"}